-The Centre edits and/or publishes leading series including the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, the International Human Rights Reports.
+The Centre edits and/or publishes leading series including the Human Rights Law Review, the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, and the International Human Rights Reports.

 It also sometimes produces publications as a result of training courses, workshops and conferences.

 Launched in 2001, the Human Rights Law Review seeks to promote awareness, knowledge and discussion on matters of human rights law and policy.

 Browser does not support script.

 We edit the Yearbook of the European Convention for the Prevention of Torture, published by Brill.

 We publish the International Human Rights Reports four times a year.
 The Reports collect primary source materials on human rights matters.

 Nottingham Studies on Human Rights is a series edited within HRLC by Professor David Harris and Professor Dominic McGoldrick.

 Student assistants help us with the production of two of our publications, during term time and over the summer.
 View further information about our student assistantship programme.